[Investigation] US billionaires funding EU culture war

 The US groups have not scored any big wins yet.

-But they are acting in concert and are just getting started, European MPs who work on sexual and reproductive health have warned.
+But they are acting in concert and they are just getting started, European MPs who work on sexual and reproductive health have warned.

 And the culture war is broader, with women's rights, LGBTI rights, embryonic research, and euthanasia also involved in the clash of values.